chengstark/chengstark.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Really happy that *SiamAF: Learning Shared Information from ECG and PPG Signals for Robust Atrial Fibrillation Detection* is published at HDSR!
+Really happy that *SiamAF: Learning Shared Information from ECG and PPG Signals for Robust Atrial Fibrillation Detection* is accpeted at HDSR!